lucacimo/triathlon_web_app/README.md

 3. pip install numpy

-Run python triathlon_web_app.py, it will run on localhost:8080 by default
+Run python triathlon_web_app.py, it will run on localhost:8080 by default.

 ## API Reference